GeorgePanaretos/JDBC/README.md

 🔗 [Project 11 Repository](https://github.com/GeorgePanaretos/JDBC/tree/main/Project%2011%20-%20JDBC%20with%20JPA)

 ---
-Certainly!
-Here are the remaining projects in the "JDBC" repository:

 ## Project 12: JDBC with Spring Boot

 📝 This project showcases the integration of JDBC with the Spring Boot framework, which provides a streamlined approach to building Java applications.
 The project covers: